Sustrans' Traffic-Free Cycle Rides Guidebook

 - Northern Ireland - 4

-Inspiring and informative, this is a comprehensive guide to traffic-free cycling and a fitting tribute to the National Cycle Network on its 20th anniversary, with a foreword from Olympic gold medallist Joanna Rowsell MBE.
+Inspiring and informative, this is a comprehensive guide to traffic-free cycling and a fitting tribute to the National Cycle Network, with a foreword from Paralympic gold medallist Dame Sarah Storey.

 The National Cycle Network (often known as the NCN) is a series of safe, traffic-free paths and quiet on-road cycling and walking routes that connect every major town and city.

-The Network passes within a mile of half of all UK homes and now stretches over 14,000 miles across the length and breadth of the UK.
+The Network passes within a mile of half of all UK homes.
 Almost 5 million people use the National Cycle Network, and despite its name, the Network isn't just for cyclists, it’s also popular with walkers, joggers, wheelchair users and horse riders too.